Alejandro-SB/OptionTypes/README.md

 emailService.NotifyUser(user.Email);
 ```

-As with `Maybe`, there are some extensions in Task to be able to chain methods:
+As with `Option`, there are some extensions in Task to be able to chain methods:
 ```Csharp
 public async IResult Post([FromBody] UserPayload payload)
     => await CreateUser(payload).Match<IResult>(